Mariam Mint Ahmed Aicha

 Mariam Mint Ahmed Aicha is a Mauritanian politician.
 Her name is sometimes given as Mariam Mint Ahmed Aiche or Mariam bint Ahmed Aiche.
 From 1992 until 1994, she served as Minister of Women's Affairs; from 1994 until 1995 she was Secretary of Women's Affairs.
-Her father is Cheikh Ahmed Aicha, a notable of the country who made sure that his children received a very good education.
-She was born and raised in the City of Boutilimit known for its academics, intellectuals and senior government officials since the country's independence until today, called the cultural capital of Mauritania.
+She was born and raised in Boutilimit, Mauritania.

-She is the President of the Association Mauritanienne pour la Promotion de la Famille (AMPF) which was founded in 1990, focused primarily sensitizing both the general population and the country’s political and religious leaders to the personal and economic benefits of family planning, and on promoting provision of proper sexual and reproductive health (SRH) services.
-AMPF provides SRH services including family planning (FP), antenatal and post-natal counselling, mother and child immunization, paediatrics, incomplete abortion care and referral, HIV and AIDs protection including PMTCT, and general SRH counselling.
+She is the president of the Association Mauritanienne pour la Promotion de la Famille (AMPF) which was founded in 1990, focused primarily sensitizing both the general population and the country’s political and religious leaders to the personal and economic benefits of family planning, and on promoting provision of proper sexual and reproductive health services.